Cowboys, Fishing, Hiking, Biking & Running at Five Spring Events at LV,

 The Los Vaqueros Dam Trials returns in 2014.

 The longer 3.5 mile course that debuted last year will be used again.
 Riders will leave from the North Entry Station at one minute intervals, and sprint to the top of the dam.

 The course follows smooth, paved Walnut Blvd. through rolling hills up to the top of the dam.
 As was the case last year, at the top, the riders will make a hard right hand turn and speed to the finish line at the viewing area.

 This will be the fifth time the trials have been held, and the second on the longer course provided by the expanded dam.

-In all, 39 riders from age 7 to 77 competed with Ben Cannon of Brentwood winning first place with a time of 11:06 over the 3.4 mile course.
-He is the fourth different overall winner in the four-year history of the event, and had a four second advantage over Craig Tanner of Benicia.
+Last year, 39 riders from age 7 to 77 competed with Ben Cannon of Brentwood winning first place with a time of 11:06 over the 3.5 mile climb.
+He was the fourth different overall winner in the four-year history of the event, and had a four second advantage over Craig Tanner of Benicia.

-Trish Pacheco of Walnut Creek was the only woman entered, and she finished strong with a 13.04.
+Trish Pacheco of Walnut Creek was the only woman entered last year, and she finished strong with a 13.04.

 Windy and cold weather dominated the third Los Vaqueros Dam Trials on Saturday, April 10, 2010, keeping times high.